Tammy Adams, RN

 Additional Medical Assistance

-If you need to go to the emergency room for orthopaedic injuries, the doctors at Nebraska Orthopaedic go to Saint Elizabeth Hospital.
+If you need to go to the emergency room for orthopaedic injuries, the doctors at Nebraska Orthopaedic work with Saint Elizabeth Hospital.
 There are also emergency services at BryanLGH East and BryanLGH West.

 Urgent Care Clinic, 488-4321 (72nd & Pioneers)